geekcharming/HadoopProject/README.md

    ![Sales Data Model](https://github.com/aiBoss/zeroes_and_ones_Hadoop/blob/master/SalesDataModel.png)
   ### Data Clean up & Validation
-  * The product has entries with price as zero.
-These entries have been removed since the price of a product cannot be 0?
+  * In the raw data, middle name values are empty in 'Employees' and 'Customers' tables.
+Since Business Questions do not require this field, we have removed this field while constructing parquet tables in zeros_and_ones_sales database.
+  * In 'Employees' table, the region field has values differing in case.
+We have converted all the values in the 'region' column to lowercase to remove false duplicates.
   * Few entries had price value with high precision (256.99999999...)
 These values have been rounded off to two decimals for an easy visualization to users.
   ### Data Partitions and Views
   * Views:
   <br/>&nbsp;&nbsp;&nbsp;&nbsp; customer_monthly_sales_2019_view and top_ten_customers_amount_view are created for a quick retrieval of monthy salesin 2019 and top 10 customers.
 Procedure to run these views is explained in the setup section.